jouwdan/CREM/README.md

 #### Student Name: *Jordan Harrison*   Student ID: *20095397*

-CREM, or Comms Room Environment Monitor, is an experimental application to be hosted on a Raspberry Pi and used to monitor, log and alert temperature & humidity changes in one or multiple comms rooms.
+CREM, or Comms Room Environment Monitor, is an experimental website to be hosted on a Raspberry Pi which is used to monitor, log and alert temperature & humidity changes in one or multiple comms rooms by connecting wirelessly to temperature sensors attached to ESP32 NodeMCU boards.
 I propose to build a web interface with a login system used to view historical data and add sensors.

 ## Tools, Technologies and Equipment